 Jet lag is nearly inevitable, really, when you travel at today’s pace across multiple time zones.
 Man was meant to saunter thousands of miles, not jet between continents to suddenly find himself propelled into tomorrow or reliving this morning.
 Avoiding jet lag is really all about minimizing jet lag’s effects.
 That is indeed possible, but some of what you need to do may seem counter-intuitive.

-While most travelers will never encounter a bed bug in their lives, it is still wise to know how to avoid bed bugs when traveling and how to avoid getting bitten or bringing home your own little colony.
-Hotel quality, or lack thereof, has little to do with whether or not there might be a bed bug or two lurking.
+While most travelers will never encounter a bed bug in their lives, it is still wise to know how to avoid bed bugs when traveling.
+This article provides the best and most practical tips for any traveler.

 Planning on traveling to Brazil, Latin America or the Caribbean?
 Then you would be wise to know how to protect yourself from Zika.
 And that means protecting yourself from mosquito bites that spread it.
 What are the best ways to protect yourself from Zika?
 We show you how.